cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.md

 ## Advanced Keymapping

-In order to get the most of this post, please read [OSX-shortcuts-you-might-not-know]({{ site.url }}/osx-shortcuts-you-may-not-know/) first.
+To get the most of this post, please read [OSX-shortcuts-you-might-not-know]({{ site.url }}/osx-shortcuts-you-may-not-know/) first.

 I am going to talk about how and why I map `hjkl` as `arrow` keys.
 For the mapping to work, you will need to use either of the following tools.

 [Karabiner](https://pqrs.org/osx/karabiner/): The most powerful key mapping tool.
 Capable of doing all sorts of crazy key mappings.
 Preferences come in options, simply checking option makes configuration even easier.
 Still unsatisfied?
-Then make your own `private.xml` and import in.
-Yes, it is just this amazing.
-On top of that, it comes with a great customer service.(I got response within 8 hours when I sent emails, not to mention the maintainer is in Japan) Most importantly, it is free.
+Then create your own `private.xml` and import in.

 [BetterTouchTool](https://www.boastr.net/): BTT is well known, almost everyone likes the Snap feature, settings are very intuitive.
 It is no longer free, however spending few bucks to have it 24/7.
 I am totally down.
 In this post, I am not going to show how BTT works, it's very easy to figure out.